Creative Uses for Leftover Halloween Candy

 Do you just want the temptation out of your house?
 Consider donating your extra Halloween candy to a cause that will use it to brighten someone’s day.

-There are many charities that are willing to accept candy donations:
+There are many charities that are willing to accept candy donations.
+Check local ones to find some.
+Here are some places to start!

 - Food pantries